Delete search term

 As a rule, you study the combination of languages you entered on your application form.
 When the grade achieved in a language test is only just sufficient, we reserve the right to determine the language combination on the basis of the admissions assessment results (with the stronger foreign language being the first foreign language and the weaker foreign language the second one).

-If you have a recognised language certificate at level C2 in a foreign language, you can be granted a dispensation from the test in that language provided the certificate was awarded no more than two years before the date of your application.
+If you have a recognised language certificate at level C2 in a foreign language, you can be granted a exemption from the test in that language provided the certificate was awarded no more than two years before the date of your application.

 German as a foreign language